mddazure/azure-vwan-microhack/README.md

 You may log on to each VM through Bastion.
 Disable IE Enhanced Security Configuration in Server Manager, open Internet Explorer and access http://localhost.
 You will see  a blank page with the VM name in the upper left corner.
 When logging on to the ADDC VM before it is ready, you will see "Waiting for the Group Policy Client".
 That is OK, just let it run while you proceed with the lab.
 # Scenario 1: Single Region Virtual WAN with Default Routing

-## Goal
-In this Challenge you will connect in-region VNETs to the pre-deployed Hub, and establish VNET-to-VNET communication.
+In this scenario you connect in-region VNETs to the pre-deployed Hub, and establish VNET-to-VNET communication.
 You will then inspect effective routes on the spoke VMs and take a look at the VWAN Default routing table.
 ## Task 1: Baseline
 Connect to spoke-1-vm via Bastion, turn off IE Enhanced Security Configuration in Server Manager, open Internet Explorer and attempt to connect to spoke-2-vm at 172.16.2.4.

-Does it connect?
+:question: Does it connect?

 Check the routing on spoke-1-vm, as follows: